-The dates for the 2015 Trail are Saturday October 17th and Sunday October 18th, 11am to 5pm, with a public preview and – we hope – opening by the Lord Mayor on Friday October 16th from 5.30pm at the Bristol School of Art.
-To be confirmed at a later date.
+The dates for the 2015 Trail are Saturday October 17th and Sunday October 18th, 11am to 5pm, with a public preview.
+It will be officially opened by the Lord Mayor on Friday October 16th from 5.30pm at the Bristol School of Art.
+No need for an invitation.
+Just come along.

 On this site you can find everything you need to know about the West Bristol Arts Trail, whether you wish to visit the Trail or exhibit.
 It is held on the Saturday and Sunday of the second or third weekend in October every year.

 This is a completely free event.
 Approximately 100 local artists open their homes and studios to the general public so that you can browse their work.
 There are also some “public” venues such as hotels, schools or churches.
 The artists themselves are usually on hand if you wish to discuss their work or perhaps commission something special.